-For International Women’s Day 2019 and into the future, the award-winning Green Gathering is joining forces with pioneers City to Sea to empower women to choose Plastic Free Periods.
+For International Women’s Day 2019, the award-winning Green Gathering joined forces with pioneers City to Sea to empower women to choose Plastic Free Periods.

-Almost 12 million pads, panty liners and tampons are disposed of every day in the UK alone – with many being flushed down the loo and ending up in our oceans.
+In 2019 almost 12 million pads, panty liners and tampons were disposed of every day in the UK alone – with many being flushed down the loo and ending up in our oceans.
 A ‘conventional’ menstrual pad can contain as much plastic as four carrier bags.
 Those that don’t pollute the waterways are sent to landfill and may live longer than the person who used them.

-Following the success of 2018’s Bring Your Own Mug campaign, The Green Gathering is reaching out to organisations such as No More Taboo, Hey Girls and Campaign For Cloth which are working to combat period poverty and period shame.
+Following the success of our Bring Your Own Mug campaign, The Green Gathering reached out to organisations which work to combat period poverty and period shame alongside reducing period plastic.

-Together we aim to expand choice, support girls and women, reduce plastic pollution and transform how people think about periods.
-City to Sea has collated a treasure trove of information about reuseable period wear options and also highlights organic, toxin-free products for when washing isn’t practical.
+We aim to expand choice, support girls and women, reduce plastic pollution and transform how people think about periods.
+City to Sea has collated a treasure trove of information about reusable period wear options and also highlights organic, toxin-free products for when washing isn’t practical.

 “We’re incredibly passionate about our #PlasticFreePeriods campaign because it ties into so many issues as well as that of protecting our oceans.
 Switching to reusables and spreading awareness about our product options is empowering, educational and can help contribute to a more equitable and compassionate world for all.”